Who is Suzanne Marie Sevakis' daughter, Megan Dufrense?

 Floyd is on death row at the Union Correctional Institution in Florida, but the 79-year-old has not received a sentencing.
 He was convicted in 2002 of killing Cheryl Commesso, who worked alongside Suzanne at a gentleman's club.
 Though he has admitted to killing his "daughter" and her young son, he was not convicted for either crime.

-Check out a further investigation of this story via the You Can't Make This Stuff Up series (opens in new tab), which has a five-part "Girl in the Picture" podcast.
+Check out a further investigation of this story via the You Can't Make This Stuff Up series, which has a five-part "Girl in the Picture" podcast.

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.